 When the endocannabinoid system isn’t working, we can actually encourage it by introducing external cannabinoids found in plants.
-CBD, for example, can influence us to produce more endocannabinoids – beneficial compounds while keep the ECS working.
+CBD, for example, can influence us to produce more endocannabinoids – compounds that keep the ECS working.
 As a result, CBD can help us to regulate certain functions in the body.

-Research into CBD and its abilities is ongoing, but it is thought to be a potential treatment for the symptoms of a range of conditions.
-This ranges from mood disorders like depression, to chronic pain and even more severe conditions.
-It could even be beneficial for maintaining our general health and just staying on top of things.
+Research into CBD and its abilities is ongoing, but it is thought to be a potential option for building a stronger you.
+It can build a stronger foundation for staying on top of things.

-Since CBD is safe and has the potential to boost our health, there’s really no reason not to try it!
+Since CBD is safe and has the potential to give us a boost, there’s really no reason not to try it!

 2. All CBD Products Work Differently

-CBD capsules are also a popular option.
+are also a popular option.
 Since a lot of people don’t enjoy CBD oils and their raw, earthy taste, capsules provide a way around this.
 You take them just like you would any normal pill, swallowing one with a glass of water.
-Capsules are quick, easy, convenient and discrete, and they even give you a pre-measured dose of CBD.
+Capsules are quick, easy, convenient and discrete, and they even give you a pre-measured serving of CBD.